jalexander/react-timeline/README.md

 http://jralexander.com/globe-timeline

-This a rebuild of the old Globe Timeline repository https://github.com/jalexander/globe-timeline
+This a (work in progress) rebuild of the old Globe Timeline repository https://github.com/jalexander/globe-timeline